-The Institute library is under the Directorate of Academics, Research and Consultancy.
+The ISW library is under the Directorate of Academics, Research and Consultancy.
 It was established in 1978 with the initial donation of about 1500 books from The Netherlands.
 It developed gradually and at present it has about 20,000 books and 200 journals.
 The collection contains materials on Social Work, Human Resource Management, and Industrial Relations.
 These are the major courses taught at the institute.

 The library opens from Monday to Friday at 08.30 am to 22.00pm.
 Saturday and Sunday from 9.00 am to 1.30 pm

 The present sitting capacity is 400 users at once.
 The main Library will be able to accommodate 800 students at once when it is fully furnished.
 In addition the institute has the electronic library (e-Library) that can accommodate 80 students at once.
 The main Library also offers e-library services which are used by almost 100 students a day.
 Furthermore, the institute has installed wireless internet in its campus which enables students to access e-learning materials using either smart phones or laptops wherever they are within the institute campus .

 The library unit has a number of governing regulations and disciplines of which every user has to abide by.
 These regulations are aimed at making sure that all users are served proportionally.

 - Silence must be observed in the library

 - Smoking is not permitted in the library

 - The use of matches or open light in any part of the library is prohibited